justinmillar/blogdown-proj/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "MSc in Biology"
+  course = "M.Sc. in Biology"
   institution = "University of Mississippi" year = 2013

 [[education.courses]]
-  course = "BSc in Ecology and Evolution" institution = "Michigan State University" year = 2011
+  course = "B.Sc. in Ecology and Evolution" institution = "Michigan State University" year = 2011